-- (b) In the second study year of all undergraduate programmes, students are required to pass at least 45% of the second-year modules to be able to start with the next year's study. - (c) In all other study years of undergraduate programmes, students are required to pass at least 60% of the modules of that specific year to be able to progress to the next year of study. - (d) Where a student does not qualify to start with the next year's study, the student may with the dean's permission register for the outstanding modules and may, if the dean grants permission, repeat the relevant academic year.
-In addition, the student, may, with the dean's permission, add a maximum number of modules to the next year's study, which, together may not amount to more than 32 credits above the normal curriculum requirements for the programme in a specific study year. - (e) A student who repeats a study year must either match or exceed the requirement in respect of the percentage of modules stipulated in paragraphs A3.10(a), A3.10(b) and A3.10(c) before she/he shall be allowed to continue with the next study year of the programme in the following calendar year. - (f) A part-time undergraduate student is expected to attain half of the achievements that are required in paragraphs A3.10(a) to A3.10(e).
+- (a) In the first study year of all undergraduate programmes, students are required to pass 35% of the minimum required compulsory and elective credits for the academic year, to be allowed to start with the second year's study. - (b) In the second study year of all undergraduate programmes, students are required to pass at least 45% of the minimum required compulsory and elective credits for the academic year, to be able to start with the next year's study. - (c) In all other study years of undergraduate programmes, students are required to pass at least 60% of the minimum required compulsory and elective credits for that specific academic year to be able to progress to the next year of study. - (d) Where a student does not qualify to start with the next year's study, the student may, with the dean's permission register for the outstanding modules and may, if the dean grants permission, repeat the relevant academic year.
+In addition, the student may, with the dean's permission, add a maximum number of modules to the next year's study, which together may not amount to more than 32 credits above the normal curriculum requirements for the programme in a specific study year. - (e) A student who repeats a study year must either match or exceed the requirement in respect of the percentage of modules stipulated in paragraphs A3.10(a), A3.10(b) and A3.10(c) before she/he shall be allowed to continue with the next study year of the programme in the following calendar year. - (f) A part-time undergraduate student is expected to attain half of the achievements that are required in paragraphs A3.10(a) to A3.10(e).

-A3.11 Readmission on the basis of academic progress, subsequent to complying with paragraph A3.10
+A3.11 Readmission on the basis of academic progress, subsequent to complying with paragraph A3.1030